C.2.1 Legal entities eligible as lead partners or project partners

 its participation is for the benefit of the Baltic Sea Region; and

 its country of origin enters into agreement with the MA/JS of Interreg Baltic Sea Region on participation in the Programme.

-The MA/JS will assess the above aspects during the quality assessment of the application.
+The MA/JS will assess the first two above aspects during the quality assessment of the application.